 Quang Cong Temple was built in 1653 by Chinese and Vietnamese merchants.
 The temple is dedicated to Quan Cong, a famous general during the Three Kingdoms period in Chinese history.
 He symbolizes loyalty, sincerity, integrity, and justice.

-You’ll know a temple is dedicated to him when you see a statue of a seriou red-faced man with a long beard and a long spear.
+You’ll know a temple is dedicated to him when you see a statue of a serious red-faced man with a long beard and spear.

 5. Museums